Naahian/py_painter/README.md

 ## Pygame Painter
-Just a hobby project.
-You can paint simple stuff nothing much.
+You can paint simple stuff, nothing much.
+Run `main.py`.

 ### Dependecies
 make sure you have `python3` and the `pygame`, `pygame_gui` packages installed.
 To install packages run the following in terminal: <br/>